mhorga/mhorga.github.io/_posts/2016-06-23-using-metalkit-part-15.markdown

 {% highlight swift %}commandEncoder.setBuffer(timerBuffer, offset: 0, atIndex: 0)
 {% endhighlight %}

 I added an image named __texture.jpg__ in the `Resources` folder of our playground, but you can add yours instead if you want.
-Let's create a function that sets up or texture:
+Let's create a function that sets up or texture using this image:

 {% highlight swift %}func setUpTexture() {
     let path = NSBundle.mainBundle().pathForResource("texture", ofType: "jpg")